getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ### Pros <a name="option-1-pros"></a>

-1. It can detect if the SDK crashes during its initialization even for any technical setup and when the crash handlers can't capture the crash.
+1. It can detect if the SDK crashes during its initialization for any technical setup and when the crash handlers can't capture the crash.
 2. SDKs could use checkpoints to identify the failure of other critical actions, such as writing a crash report.
 3. It works when the SDK is offline.
 4. It can be implemented solely in the SDKs, and doesn't require any changes on the backend.